 "Weapons of any kind are prohibited on Cornerstone's campus (including buildings, grounds, and vehicles on campus property).
-This includes firearms (operable or inoperable), ammunition, archery equipment (including bows, arrows, and crossbows), tasers, knives longer than three inches or fixed-blade knives (with the exception of cooking utensils in university apartments), and non-lethal projectile items (including, but not limited to paintball guns, BB guns, and airsoft guns)."
+This includes firearms (operable or inoperable), ammunition, archery equipment (including bows, arrows, and crossbows), tasers, knives longer than three inches or fixed-blade knives (with the exception of cooking utensils in university apartments), 3-D printed weapons, and non-lethal projectile items (including, but not limited to paintball guns, BB guns, and airsoft guns)."